debtcollective/home/README.md

 - Redis
 - Postgres

   1.- Run docker compose

 ```bash
 docker-compose up
 ```

-2.- List the docker containers and copy the container id from the image `chatwoot/chatwoot:latest`
+2.- List the docker containers and:

+- Copy the container id from the image `chatwoot/chatwoot:latest`
+- Verify rails is runnning

 ```bash
 docker ps